Good qualities in a CLIENT/ JOB AD:

 Artist includes reasonable payment requirements.

-Artist has a long-standing DA account and has successfully completed previous jobs on this Site.
+Artist has a long-standing DA account and has successfully completed previous jobs on this Site with good feedback.

 Artist seems well established.